mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 So that egolessness, based on the spirit of throwing away, offering yourself into zazen, is based on the help of [*samadhi*](glossary#samadhi).
 [You can only] throw away into zazen; at that time, you cannot do it without samadhi: one-pointedness.

 If you want to practice samadhi, one-pointedness, you have to arrange circumstances.
 Cease all affairs, and all involvements.
 There is no chance to *involve* in the sound of the cars, and trees, birds, whatever.
 Throw away everything, and then you can really focus on just one object.
 This is samadhi.
 If you practice samadhi, if you are right in the middle of samadhi, very naturally there is the practice of egolessness, because you can offer yourself to zazen.

 So, it’s a very simple practice.

-And then, if you offer yourself, and then [...] if there is no design on becoming a Buddha or expecting a reward, et cetera, at that time this practice is exactly to manifest the original nature of the Buddha: [existence].
+And then, if you offer yourself, and then after that there is no design on becoming a Buddha or expecting a reward, et cetera, at that time this practice is exactly to manifest the original nature of the Buddha: [existence].

 #### 56:36

-So, there are three important points: *samadhi*, *egolessness*, and *no design on becoming Buddha*, no design of expecting reward.
+So, there are three important points: *samadhi*, and *egolessness*, and *no design on becoming Buddha*, no design of expecting reward.
 Those three points are very important.

 Egolessness: that is to regulate the mind.
 How to regulate the mind?
-Egolessness.
+Well, egolessness.
 How to practice egolessness?
 Throw yourself away.
 In other words, offer yourself into zazen.
 How can you do that?
 By the help of samadhi, one-pointedness.
 With wholeheartedness, you can do it, very naturally.

 So if you really want to accomplish one thing which you want to do, you have to cut off “all involvements and all affairs.”
 In other words, make arrangement.

 The young kids are listening to the radio and also studying and also trying to accomplish one thing – it seems to be good, but it's not the real accomplishment of doing one thing that you want to do.
-So if you really want to accomplish one thing with wholeheartedness, it is very natural that you make arrangement of circumstances.
-This is a very natural attitude to our life.
+So if you really want to accomplish one thing with your wholeheartedness, it is very natural that you make arrangement of circumstances.
+This is a very natural attitude [toward] life.
 That's why Dogen Zenji says, “Cease all involvement.
 Throw away all affairs.”
 Don't worry about a certain sound of the cars; throw [it] away.

 How can you throw away? *Simplify*.
-You should simplify your activity.
-[Simplify the relationship with] subject and object.
+You should simplify your activity, [simplify the relationship with] yourself and object.
 See the relationship simplified between you and zazen, or study, or playing guitar, or whatever. [...]
 How can you simplify?
 Let's practice *samadhi*.
 Samadhi is one-pointedness.
 If you practice one-pointedness, there is *egolessness*.
 Let egolessness simplify your life.
-Manifest simplicity, simplify your life.
-Because [then] you can offer yourself to the object: zazen, or study, et cetera.
+[Manifest simplicity,] simplify your life.
+Because [then] you can offer yourself into the object: zazen, and study, et cetera.

 And then, completely simplified, unified, that is what is called *harmonious*.
 Or *regulating*; we use the term regulating. *Regulating* is not to destroy, not to move from one to another.
-Regulating means [that you know] all things, many things around us.
-First, accept them, and then, how to *arrange* them; how to use the circumstances, the sensory system, movement system, and guts, and also the brain-nerve system, whatever it is.
+Regulating means [that you know] many things around us.
+First, accept [them], and [then], how to *arrange* them; how to use the circumstances, the sensory system, movement system, and guts, and also the brain-nerve system, whatever it is.
 And then, let's sit down in the core of your total personality.
 That is buddha nature.
 And then this total personality, which is called Buddha, is completely perfect and all-pervading.
 Dogen Zenji says, “The origin of the way is perfect and all-pervading.”

 And also, “manifesting the original nature of existence.”
 If you arrange the circumstances, and sensory world, movement system, gut system, and also the brain [and] nervous system, very naturally you can practice samadhi, you can offer yourself into [zazen], and you can practice egolessness.
 And also, you can do something without any design on expecting a reward.
 That is perfect, harmonious life.
 That is peaceful life.

-And then, even though you don't understand, total personality is perfectly peaceful, harmonious.
+And then, even though you don't understand, [that] total personality is perfectly peaceful, harmonious.
 How?
 This is *belief*.
 Belief really helps your activities, your practice.

 So I told you three important points, but there are four important points.
 First, *belief*.
 That is *faith*.
 Faith is total acceptance that your original, total personality is perfectly peaceful, harmonious.
 That is a huge tree.
 When you are there, you are saved.
 And, you grow, very naturally.
 This is faith.

 And then, if you are under the huge tree, and saved, at that time that is called *salvation*.
 If salvation is experienced directly, that is [enlightenment](glossary#enlightenment).

 How can you experience enlightenment?
 Well, first, practice egolessness.
 How can you practice egolessness?
 Samadhi; one-pointedness.
 And then, just do it.
 And then if you just do it, there is no design on expecting any reward.
-Just do it; that is *shikantaza*.
+Just do it.
+That is *shikantaza*.

 That is really helpful.
 That is really a way of helping people: offering your merit, the merit of your practice, to all sentient beings.